Oxted railway station: Layout

 Platform 1 is used by northbound trains towards East Croydon and London Victoria, London Bridge and London Blackfriars.
-It is also used for services from Uckfield, which terminate here before performing an empty shunt movement to platform 3.
+It is also used for terminating services from Uckfield, which arrive here before performing an empty shunt movement to platform 3.

 Platform 2 is used by most southbound trains towards East Grinstead and Uckfield.
 Rarely, it can also be used in periods of engineering work to reverse trains from London to reverse if the line is closed south of Oxted, using the crossover to the north of the station.

 Platform 3 is a south-facing bay platform and is only used for Sunday services to Uckfield.
 It can only take 2-car trains.

 Improvements

-In 2010 the station was refurbished a new lift installed, followed by a deep clean and internal rezoning.
+In 2010 the station was refurbished and a new lift installed, followed by a deep clean and internal rezoning.

 In May 2010, Platform 1 and 2 were lengthened by Balfour Beatty to take 12 car trains.

 During January 2011, Southern installed ticket gates on the main concourse as well as the exit and indoor area in between platforms 2 and 3.
 Gate-line staff operate at the station also.